guilhermebaos/AoC-2019-Python-Solution/README.md

 # Advent of Code 2020 -> My Python Solution
  My solutions to Advent of Code 2020

- Made to be readable rather than super efficient, by a beginner programmer
+ Made to be readable rather than super efficient, by a beginner programmer.

+ Using Python 3.8